 We’re all disappointed to have to wait a little longer to celebrate, and we're committed to putting on the best ceremony possible for all our students and their loved ones.
 Holding the ceremony in 2022 won't affect degree awards, certificates and transcripts which will be conferred as expected and students will have access to them in the summer as normal.
 We’re also planning several things between now and then to recognise the achievements of our amazing graduates.

 We will be in touch with further information on the planned 2022 ceremonies and although it seems far away now, we're already looking forward to celebrating with everyone.
-We’ll also be sharing details on some special activities we have for the Class of 2021 over the summer and will be encouraging all final year students to keep an eye on their emails for more details soon.

 FAQ for students and graduates